 West Point Freshman Profile

-The 1200+ students at West Point share a few notable characteristics.
-Almost all of them participated in varsity athletics: more than 1150.
-Of those, almost 1100 received their letters.
+The students at West Point share a few notable characteristics.
+Almost all of them participated in varsity athletics: 1094.
+Of those, 1040 received their letters.
 The next most common activity?
-Maybe not surprisingly, it was scouting, with almost 40% having participated.
-About 20% were Boys/Girls state delegates, while a similar number were class or student body president.
-Around 10% were on their newspaper, with a similar number on the yearbook, in debating, or in drama.
+Maybe not surprisingly, it was scouting, with 398 having participated.
+235 were Boys/Girls state delegates, while a similar number were class or student body president.
+107 were on their newspaper, with a similar number on the yearbook, in debating, or in drama.

 West Point Other Admissions Requirements and Info

 The West Point admissions process is rigorous.
-First of all, make sure that you meet the general qualifications: you must be between 17 and 22, unmarried, no children for which you are legally responsible, and not pregnant.
+First of all, make sure that you meet the general qualifications: you must be between 17 and 22, unmarried, no children for which you are legally responsible or owe child support, and not pregnant.